UCLA PORTUGUESE

 PART 1

 MEETING IN ZOOM TO DISCUSS THE STATUS OF OUR ARTIST BOOKS.
+PART 2 FIRST DISCUSSION OF OUR FINAL PAPERS. |

 7. WEEK 7: TODAY'S BRAZIL